Support this project:

 The I2C-Tiny-USB is a generic USB to I2C interface designed to be used with Linux.
 See the I2C-Tiny-USB homepage for details.
 While it comes with a linux kernel driver it can also be used with applications directly accessing the USB interface via libusb and thus bypassing any kernel driver.
 One such application has been written for Maemo.
 This was my first USB hardware related Maemo project.

 This application is meant as a programming example for the use of USB sensors on the Maemo Plattform and currently supports a pcf8574 port expander chip as well as a ds1621 temperature sensor.
-The application is available for direct install from the harbaum.org maemo repository.
+The application is available for direct install from the maemo extras repository.

 Kwarto